 The Rosalind Franklin Institute (the Franklin) is a brand new Oxfordshire based research facility dedicated to transforming life science through their research and technological development.
 They required an online presence that would attract and encourage scientists to work in their new facility.https://www.rfi.ac.uk/

-Our custom development template enabled the Franklin to quickly set up an online presence and reach their audience in a professional-looking manner.
+Our custom web development template enabled the Franklin to quickly set up an online presence and reach their audience.

 The bespoke website reflects the new brand and offers a simple user journey to display the most relevant information to site visitors.